Install Kubernetes using kubeadm

 2.1.2.
 Customizing with patches

-Kubeadm allows you to pass a directory with patch files to InitConfiguration
+Kubeadm allows passing a directory with patch files to InitConfiguration

 and JoinConfiguration